department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2022-11-Decision-Reviews/research-findings.md

 > "Without a VSO, I wouldn't have the compensation that I have." - P34

-### It's clear that not VSOs are equal in quality, and a bad VSO can be detrimental to a Veteran's experience.
+### It's clear that VSOs vary in quality, and a bad VSO can be detrimental to a Veteran's experience.

 Labels: BNFT: Disability, PRDT: Decision Reviews, PRDT: Benefit Hubs, SPG: Vets at VSOs

 We talked to many Veterans who had gone to several different VSOs before finding one that worked for them.
 A smaller number of Veterans gave up on VSOs after a bad experience, and decided to go it alone or hire a lawyer specializing in VA claims to help them.
+Common issues with VSOs were a perceived lack of interest in the Veteran, an overly pessimistic attitude towards claims, and severe backlogs that led to very long wait times.

 > "The VSOs are overwhelmed, especially with the PCT Act, these guys just get swamped." - P3

+> P6: Tried to connect with VSO and there was a huge backlog and couldn't connect from 1996-2011.
+He even worked at a VSO (VFW) but was still unable to get help filing a claim due to the backlog.

 > "The state VSOs we have here are hit and miss." - P12

 > "Some (VSOs) are good, some are bad." - P19

-> P6: Tried to connect with VSO and there was a huge backlog and couldn't connect from 1996-2011.
-He even worked at a VSO (VFW) but was still unable to get help filing a claim due to the backlog.
+> "When I first went to the VSO in 2015, he had me fill the form for what the request was about, but he didn't request medical records." - P30

 ### Veterans responded positively to the idea of connecting with a VSO or other representative via the website.